Counter Condition and Desensitization: Various Triggers

 Counter Condition and Desensitization: New People In The Home

-Many dogs that have not been properly socialized to the world and new people can form fears and you see this with new people coming into your home.
+Many dogs that have not been properly socialized to the world and new people can form fearful associations.
+We see this with new people coming into your home.
 Have new people come over so your dog can get comfortable with them, but do not force it.
 Let your dog approach them.

 It's a good idea to have your dog be in their crate when new people come over in the beginning, especially while you are working on their training and learning more about your new dog.

 Have new people come over sit and as you saw me do, feed your dog treats in a non threatening manner.
 No eye contact in the beginning, putting a treat in their hand facing out and let your dog come and get it.
 If your dog won't come, throw treats on the floor first to get your dog comfortable.
 Once your dog knows "Place” we can have people walk by and toss treats towards your dog .This will start conditioning your dog that new people are not scary but a good thing.
 It takes time but can help your dog's fear of new people.
 If your dog doesn’t eat the treat right away that’s fine, it’s part of the process.

 — Here is a link to the YouTube video of the Fearful Dog Protocol for your dog walker —

 This is geared for puppies but I have found with dogs that have not been properly socialized and intoduced to the world we can use this to help desensitize dogs to all the the new things in the world by playing the game of 7’s.
 Introduce him to 7 different things as listed below and make a positive association.
 By picking seven different surfaces, peoples, sounds and expose your dog to these things you create a dog that new is normal.